Are you looking for information on UK tax returns for non-residents? Read this blog till the end.

 If you are not a resident of the UK, you will still have to declare income you receive from UK sources or gains you make from assets in the UK, and you may have to pay tax on them.
-In case the HM Revenue & Customs (HMRC) sends you a self-assessment tax return, you must complete it.
-If you don’t receive a tax return and you think you should complete one, you must contact HMRC.

-It is likely you will receive a tax return if any of the situations below apply to you.
+If HMRC sends you a tax return, you must complete it.
+You will likely receive a tax return if any of the situations below apply to you.

 If you are not a resident, you have to declare income from the following sources:

-• fees you receive as director of a company
+- Fees you receive as director of a company

-• profits you receive as a partner of a UK partnership
+- Profits you receive as a partner of a UK partnership

-• self-employment income in the UK
+- Self-employment income in the UK

 You do not have to declare tax on investment income in the UK (such as dividends or interest) if this is the only source of UK income you have.
 For more information about how investment income is taxed if you are not a resident, please read the following help sheet.